 Ordering & Referring Information

-• Claims from clinical laboratories for ordered tests;
+- Claims from clinical laboratories for ordered tests;

-• Claims from imaging centers for ordered imaging procedures;
+- Claims from imaging centers for ordered imaging procedures;

-• Claims from suppliers of Durable Medical Equipment, Prosthetics, Orthotics, and Supplies (DMEPOS) for ordered DMEPOS; and
+- Claims from suppliers of Durable Medical Equipment, Prosthetics, Orthotics and Supplies (DMEPOS) for ordered DMEPOS; and

-• Claims from Part A Home Health Agencies (HHAs).
+- Claims from Part A Home Health Agencies (HHAs).

-• MLN Matters® Article #SE1305, “Full Implementation of Edits on the Ordering/Referring Providers in Medicare Part B, DME, and Part A Home Health Agency (HHA) Claims (Change Requests 6417, 6421, 6696, and 6856)”
+For more information, please refer to MLN Matters article #SE1305, “Full Implementation of Edits on the Ordering/Referring Providers in Medicare Part B, DME, and Part A Home Health Agency (HHA) Claims (Change Requests 6417, 6421, 6696, and 6856)” below.

 About the Ordering and Referring Files

-The downloads below contain the National Provider Identifier (NPI) and legal name (last name, first name) of all physicians and non-physician practitioners who are of a type/specialty that is legally eligible to order and refer in the Medicare program and who have current enrollment records in Medicare (i.e., they have enrollment records in PECOS).
+The Ordering and Referring files are displayed using the National Provider Identifier (NPI) and legal name (last name, first name) of all physicians and non-physician practitioners who are of a type/specialty that is legally eligible to order and refer Part B (clinical laboratory and imaging), DME and HHA claims, in the Medicare program and who have current enrollment records in Medicare (i.e., they have enrollment records in PECOS).

 To keep the available information up to date, CMS will replace the Report twice a week.
 At any given time, only one Report (the most current) will be available for downloading.
 The file can be downloaded by users with technical expertise and further sorted or manipulated.
 It can also be used to search for a particular physician or non-physician practitioner by NPI or by name.

-The new Initial Physician and Non-Physician Applications Pending Contractor Review files are lists of applications pending contractor review.
+The Initial Physician and Non-Physician Applications Pending Contractor Review files are lists of applications pending contractor review.
 These pending applications have NOT been processed by the CMS contractors.
 These lists have been compiled to allow individuals the ability to verify that an application has been submitted and is awaiting processing.

 - MLN Matters® article #SE1305 Full Implementation of Edits on the Ordering/Referring Providers in Medicare Part B, DME and Part A Home Health Agency (HHA) Claims